Stig Abrahamsen

 Stig Atle Abrahamsen (born 27 March 1987) is a Norwegian politician for the Progress Party (FrP).

 Abrahamsen hails from Strusshamn.
-He first became a deputy member of Askøy municipal council in the 2007 Norwegian local elections, aged 20.
+He first became a deputy member of the municipal council of Askøy Municipality in the 2007 Norwegian local elections, aged 20.
 He was a member from 2011 and re-elected on three straight occasions; from 2023 he was also a member of Hordaland county council.
 He was elected as a deputy representative to the Parliament of Norway from Hordaland for the terms 2017–2021 and 2021–2025.